MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

   GET /api/<service-name>/<service-version>/swagger.json
   ```

 Once the application developer has this Swagger-based JSON file, he or she can create client libraries for integration.
-Read "[Application Developer Get Started Guide](app-developer-get-started.md)".
+Read "[Application Developer Get Started Guide](app-developer-get-started.md)" for more details.

 <!--## Example: Deploy an R script as a service-->